datacamp/authoring/challenges/README.md

-## Challenges
+# Challenges

-Coding up challenges is pretty similar to coding up normal exercises.
+Coding up challenges is pretty similar to coding up a course.
 This time, however, there is no course-chapter-exercise concept.
 Instead, challenges are simply grouped in pools.
 All challenges have to specified as markdown files in the `challenges/` folder.
 You can choose the names of the markdown files, the number of challenges per file, and how to structure the challenges.

 Challenges use a simple directory structure.